 5.4 Skills Training and Development

 You will learn Matlab at the start of the course if you do not already know it.
-Your computing skills will be developed further in the Mathematical Modelling and Practical Numerical Analysis classes.
+Your computing skills will be developed further in the Practical Numerical Analysis classes, the Mathematical Modelling classes, and the Case Studies.